isabella232/core-services-learn.en/help/mobile-ios-objective-c-implementation/publish.md

    ![Published](images/mobile-publishing-published.png)

-Again, notice that the Production environment uses a Launch reference in the Core Configuration, as highlighted in the screenshot below.
+Again, notice that the Production environment uses an Experience Platform Launch reference in the Core Configuration, as highlighted in the screenshot below.
 If you use a different workspace for your Staging app, you would need to make sure that this workspace has all of the Pods and app updates that you made throughout this tutorial.
    ![Go to the Environments page and click to open the modal](images/ios/objective-c/mobile-publishing-getProductionCode.png)

 >[!WARNING]
 >
->The next time you make changes to your Launch configuration you will need to create a new Library in the Development environment.
+>The next time you make changes to your Experience Platform Launch configuration you will need to create a new Library in the Development environment.
 Remember, that adding and removing extensions will require updates to the app itself.
-Be careful about keeping your Launch environments and app code in sync with each other to avoid issues.
+Be careful about keeping your Experience Platform Launch environments and app code in sync with each other to avoid issues.

 That’s it!
-You've completed the tutorial and published your first mobile property in Launch!
+You've completed the tutorial and published your first mobile property in Experience Platform Launch!